Joukowsky Institute for Archaeology and the Ancient World

 Transfer Credit for Fieldwork or Study Abroad

 In certain cases, it may be possible for undergraduate students to receive transfer credit for fieldwork experience or courses taken at other universities, in the United States and abroad.
-For more information, reference the section of the Registrar's website regarding transfer credit for study elsewhere and the Office of International Programs' website on Credit Transfer Guidelines and on the Process for Credit Transfer.
+For more information, reference the section of the Registrar's website regarding transfer credit for study elsewhere, and the Undergraduate Study Abroad website on Credit Transfer Guidelines and on the Process for Credit Transfer.

 Declaring a Concentration

-We recommend that all students considering concentrating in Archaeology and the Ancient World meet with Director of Undergraduate Studies Professor Tyler Franconi, or with Sarah Sharpe.
+We recommend that all students considering concentrating in Archaeology and the Ancient World meet with Director of Undergraduate Studies Professor Tyler Franconi.

 New concentrators should declare their concentration by filling out the online declaration form in ASK.
 The form can be accessed via the "Concentrations" tab.
 All students declare a concentration no later than the middle of their fourth semester, before pre-registering for semester five (usually spring semester of sophomore year).